florinionescu1/itschool-news/README.md

 # IT School news

-This is the final project from my Web Development course that I teach @ IT School.
+This is the final project from my Web Development course that I teach @[IT School](https://www.itschool.ro/).

 ## Demo
 The project is deployed here: https://itschool-news.netlify.app/